weshaw/phaser-colyseus/docs/Ideas.md

     - Walls - can be upgraded to raise city defense
     - Keep/Towncenter - can be upgraded to raise city defense and happiness rate

-- Region view you can see other Cities/Towns in the area
+- Region view you can see other Cities/Towns in the area (top down 2d grid)
     - Clicking on a city or town will bring up information you know about it
     - Double clicking will bring you to the City view if you own it
     - resource nodes will be spread out on the region view